Supersymmetric phases of 4d N=4 SYM at large N: Extension of the action to the torus

 We can now check that the error caused by the replacement on the interval at the top of~$D_k$ is sub-leading in~$N$.
 The configuration~$u_k=\frac{k}{N}(m\t+n)$ is a saddle-point for the doubly periodic action and we can use the Gaussian formula including the first subleading term to estimate the integral along the top interval.
 On the other hand it is regular point for the meromorphic action and the value of its integral along the top interval is the value at the saddle point multiplied by~$\ve$ up to an order one constant.
 Thus, the ratio of the two integrals on the top strip equals $a \times \ve \sqrt{N} = a$, where~$a$ is an order one constant, for each variable, so that the total error in the full effective action is~$N \log a$.
 In the next section we estimate the saddle-point value of the action and we find that for an infinite family of saddles, including the black hole saddle, the action is proportional to~$N^2$.
 For these saddles the error term~$N \log a$ is a sub-leading contribution.
 Thus we reach the conclusion that the change in the integral~\eqref{SYMIndex1again} upon deforming the contour from~$[0,1]^N$ to~$\CC$ as~$N \to \infty$ equals the sum of the residues of the integrand of~\eqref{SYMIndex} inside the various~$D_k$.
-We postpone a full analysis of the contour shift and the residues for all saddles to the future.
+We postpone a complete analysis of the contours and residues to the future.

-The two observations above lead us to treat the~$(m,n)$ solutions to the variational equations as genuine saddle-points of the integral that we want to calculate.
-We emphasize again that the above discussion only applies locally near the saddles, i.e.~it shows that the contour can pass through the saddle-point.
+Upon putting together the two observations above, we reach the conclusion that the~$(m,n)$ solutions to the variational equations are genuine saddle-point configurations contributing to the integral expression for the index.
+We emphasize again that the above discussion only applies locally near the saddles, i.e.~it only shows that the contour can pass through the saddle-point.
 In particular, it does not tell us what the exact contour is, and a rigorous global analysis of the contour remains to be done.
-In order to proceed, we use the intuition of quantum field theory: we think of the full integral as a sum over the various saddles (or phases) with an effective action at each saddle.
+We proceed by writing the full integral as a sum over the various saddles (or phases) with an effective action at each saddle.
+This sum should be regarded in the same sense as the sum over instantons in quantum field theory and, in particular, we do not treat issues of convergence.
+We are, however, in a position to compare the effective actions at the various saddles and find the phase structure of the theory at leading order in the large-$N$ approximation.
 In the following section we calculate this effective action and the consequent phase structure.